 Employees of the Yugoslav River Shipping Company invite the responsible and competent institutions as well as the Ministry and the interested public to take into account the process and manner of privatization as well as the interests of the future owner in order to avoid the mistake made 6 years ago during the privatization of 4 state-owned companies into one, "Danube Group Aggregates".

 We remind you that when Dušan Borovica took over DGA (Danube Group Aggregates), the company had about 450 employees, of which 300 were staff on board ships.
 The company was created by assembling several smaller and larger companies: "Hero Pinki" from Novi Sad, BBP (Belgrade Excavator Company) from Belgrade, Brodarstvo Zrenjanin from Zrenjanin and Brodarstvo Pozarevac from Pozarevac.
 Each company operated successfully before merging into the Danube Group.
 DGA was engaged in the exploitation of natural aggregates, transportation of bulk cargo and transportation of liquid petroleum products.
-It owned a large number of landfills for the sale of sand and gravel and had a large fleet of self-propelled barges, pushers, small and large tractors, backhoe loaders, bucket excavators, unloading devices, a large number of barges (pushers) and barges (barges) for bulk and liquid cargo, dry dock, residential boats, floating platforms for gravel quality testing, self-propelled vehicles for transporting cars, and icebreakers.
+It owned a large number of landfills for the sale of sand and gravel and had a large fleet of self-propelled barges, pushers, small and large tractors, backhoe loaders, bucket excavators, unloading devices, a large number of barges (pushers) and barges (barges) for bulk and liquid cargo, dry dock, residential boats, floating platforms for gravel quality testing, self-propelled vehicles for car transport, and icebreakers.
 With many efforts of workers and sending various requests and warnings to the state, the company DGA was completely destroyed, some of the fleet was taken away by banks due to various loans raised on the basis of a mortgage on ships, workers lost their jobs and on the brink of subsistence the then provincial secretary for labor and employment, Miroslav Vasin, was also present, who then guaranteed that the provincial government would not allow the company to fail.
 The Provincial Government was warned, as well as the Secretary, about the importance of icebreakers for the city of Novi Sad and for the state and for the work of the rest of the fleet, but unfortunately, with great efforts, requests, warnings and

 Board of Directors of the Association of Professional Boatmen of Serbia